 You report on the tax return your contribution to a traditional IRA *for* that year and your converting to Roth *in* that year.

-For example when you are doing your 2014 tax return, you report the contribution you made *for* 2014, whether you actually did it in 2014 or in 2015.
-You also report your converting to Roth *in* 2014, whether the contribution was made for 2014, 2013, or any previous years.
-Therefore a contribution made in 2014 for 2013 goes on the *2013* tax return.
-A conversion done in 2015 after you made a contribution for 2014 goes on your *2015* tax return.
+For example when you are doing your 2015 tax return, you report the contribution you made *for* 2015, whether you actually did it in 2015 or in early 2016.
+You also report your converting to Roth *in* 2015, whether the contribution was made for 2015, 2014, or any previous years.
+Therefore a contribution made in 2016 for 2015 goes on the *2015* tax return.
+A conversion done in 2016 after you made a contribution for 2015 goes on your *2016* tax return.

 You do yourself a big favor and avoid a lot of confusion by doing your contribution for the current year and finish your conversion in the same year.
 Contribute for 2015 in 2015 and convert it in 2015.
+Contribute for 2016 in 2016 and convert it in 2016.
 This way everything is clean and neat.
 See Make Backdoor Roth Easy On Your Tax Return.

 The screenshots below are from TurboTax Online.
 If you use TurboTax installed on your computer, the screens may be similar.
 Here’s the scenario used in the example: